Waveguide QED toolboxes for universal quantum matter: Chiral spin liquids in Kagome lattice

 The difficulty in realizing Eq. \ref{chiralHam} as the low-energy theory of physical Hamiltonians with cold atoms is the spin-chiral coupling $ \vec{\hat{\sigma}}_j\times\vec{\hat{\sigma}}_k$ that breaks the parity symmetry.
 The capability to realize universal pairwise interaction, including off-diagonal spin operators $\hat{\sigma}_{\alpha}\hat{\sigma}_{\beta}$, makes our approach highly suitable for analog quantum simulation of quantum liquids with chiral spin coupling.
 As an example, we realize here the minimal instance of CSL with $2$-body vector chirality $\hat{\chi}_{\text{vector}}=\sum_{i,j\in \Delta}\hat{z}\cdot(\vec{\hat{\sigma}}^{(i)}\times \vec{\hat{\sigma}}^{(j)})$ in the form of Dzyaloshinskii-Moriya (DM) interaction.
 The Raman sideband matrices shown in Figs. \ref{CSLfig}(b)--(d) realize Eq. \ref{chiralHam} on a unit cell of a Kagome lattice in Fig. \ref{CSLfig}(a).
 The DM interaction breaks the underlying SU$(2)$ symmetry, while preserving the lattice and U$(1)$ spin symmetry.
 Hence, unlike the case of $\hat{\chi}_{\text{scalar}}$, the CSL does not persist for $\hat{\chi}_{\text{vector}}$ in the limit of strong coupling $\lambda\gg J_{\perp}=J_{ZZ}$.
-However, it is numerically predicted that gapped CSL phase does exist for XXZ antiferromagnets with a finite vector spin-chirality $\lambda<J_{\perp}=J_{ZZ}$ with zero magnetic field \cite{Kumar2015, Essafi2015}.
+However, it is numerically predicted that gapped CSL phase does exist for XXZ antiferromagnets with a finite vector spin-chirality $\lambda<J_{\perp}=J_{ZZ}$ at zero magnetic field \cite{Kumar2015, Essafi2015}.
 The capability to tune vector-chirality as well as other spin-orbit couplings also opens the route to synthetic multiferroics and emergent interfacial spin textures, including skyrmions and topological surface states.
-By the virtue of synthetic geometry, we can examine quantum spin ice behaviors purported to be found in bulk crystals, such as the Pyrochlore rare-earth magnets Ho$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$ \cite{Gingras2014}.